The .410 bore is a great way to learn gun safety.

 Mossberg 510 Mini Super Bantam

-This pump-action gun is primarily marketed towards youth hunters, but it could be a good option for older hunters who want something light and with less intensive recoil too.
+This low recoil pump-action shotgun is primarily marketed towards youth hunters, but it could be a good option for older hunters who want something light and with less intensive recoil too.
 Mossberg offers the .410 version of this gun in several different finishes including synthetic, blued and wood and Mossy Oak Break-Up camo.
 It has an 18.5-inch vent rib barrel and a capacity of 2+1.
-The big selling point of this gun is that the synthetic stock has a spacer so you can adjust the fit for a growing young hunter.
-This gun can chamber 3-inch shells.
+The big selling point of this gun is that the synthetic stock has adjustable spacers so you can change the fit for a growing young hunter.
+This gun can chamber 3-inch shells, but has a generous buttstock to help with the extra recoil of a hot load.
 Mossberg kept the overall length to 34.75 inches and the weight down to five pounds, making it easy to handle for youngsters who are not ready for a full-size gun just yet.

 Henry Lever-action .410

 While the Henry name is well known for their rifles, they also make a full line of .410s.
 These shotguns are often much more affordable than some of their rifle designs.
-This lever action shotgun uses many of the same design principles to make it one of the more interesting .410 gauge guns you will see.
+This lever action shotgun offers durability and uses many of the same design principles to make it one of the more interesting .410 gauge guns you will see.
 This would be a great small game or turkey hunting gun.
 The action is modeled off what Henry uses for their ever-popular .45-70 rifle.
 The Henry has a classic blued finish with a walnut stock and forend.
 There will not be much recoil, but what little there is will be soaked up by a generous recoil pad.
 The tube magazine holds five rounds and a 24 or 20-inch barrel length gives a little more accuracy to this firearm.
 The one downside is that this gun can only chamber 2.5-inch shotgun shells.
 Other than that, this is a solid gun that will be as much fun in the brush as it is on the range.
 Henry also makes a couple shortened versions of this gun including their non-NFA "Axe" which is based on their popular "Mare's Leg" rifle designs.
 A good option if you are looking for a short gun that is discreet and easy to stash away in a truck or tractor.
+Some people are pairing this gun with buck shot or other .410 defensive rounds like Winchester PDX1 .410 Defender.

 Stevens 301 Single Shot